There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) utilise improved interpersonal skills for working in groups; (2) proficiently prepare a design report; (3) discuss limitations of current practice and how improvements can be made; (4) explain how research benefits everyday design practice; (5) apply soil mechanics principles to the design of geotechnical engineering structures such as basements, shallow foundations, piled foundations and tunnels; (6) describe how construction-related issues impact geotechnical designs; (7) proficiently use common soil-structure interaction software; (8) discuss accuracy requirements and limitations; and (9) apply sensitivity studies in design.
+Students are able to (1) utilise improved interpersonal skills for working in groups; (2) proficiently prepare a design report; (3) discuss limitations of current practice and how improvements can be made; (4) explain how research benefits everyday design practice; (5) apply soil mechanics principles to the design of geotechnical engineering structures such as basements, shallow foundations, piled foundations and tunnels; (6) describe how construction-related issues impact geotechnical designs; (7) proficiently use common soil-structure interaction software; (8) discuss accuracy requirements and limitations; (9) apply sensitivity studies in design; and (10) gain experience of communication of geotechnical issues in a face to face interview.

-- Typically this unit is assessed in the following ways: (1) in-class assessment; (2) design assignments; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) in class assessment & design assignments; (2) oral exam; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)